Deta-Cold/delta-firmware/docs/common/message-workflows.md

 ## GetPublicKey

-The message GetPublicKey can be used to get a bip-32 master public key from the trezor or to display it to the user.
+The message GetPublicKey can be used to get a bip-32 master public key from the detahard or to display it to the user.
 The field address_n gives the bip-32 path to the master key.
 The field ecdsa_curve_name can be used to get Ed25519 or
 NIST256P1 public keys.